Vedolizumab IV in Pediatric Participants With Ulcerative Colitis (UC) or Crohn's Disease (CD)

 - Oral 5-aminosalicylic acid (5-ASA) compounds, providing the dose has been stable for the 2 weeks prior to first dose of study drug.

-- Probiotics (eg, Saccharomyces boulardii), provided the dose has been stable for the 2 weeks prior to first dose of study drug.
+- Probiotics (example, Saccharomyces boulardii), provided the dose has been stable for the 2 weeks prior to first dose of study drug.

-- Antidiarrheals (eg, loperamide, diphenoxylate with atropine) for control of chronic diarrhea.
+- Antidiarrheals (example, loperamide, diphenoxylate with atropine) for control of chronic diarrhea.

-- Antibiotics used for the treatment of CD (eg, ciprofloxacin, metronidazole),providing the dose has been stable for the 2 weeks prior to first dose of study drug.
+- Antibiotics used for the treatment of CD (example, ciprofloxacin, metronidazole), providing the dose has been stable for the 2 weeks prior to first dose of study drug.

 - Azathioprine or 6-MP, provided the dose has been stable for the 8 weeks prior to first dose of study drug.